stride3d/stride-docs/en/manual/get-started/create-a-project.md

 10. Click **OK**.

-Xenko creates the project and opens it in Game Studio.
+Stride creates the project and opens it in Game Studio.
 For more information, see [Game Studio](../game-studio/index.md).

 ## Create a project from a sample or template

-Xenko includes several sample projects demonstrating each part of the engine (2D, 3D, sprites, fonts, UI, audio, input, etc).
+Stride includes several sample projects demonstrating each part of the engine (2D, 3D, sprites, fonts, UI, audio, input, etc).
 It also includes template games to help you make your own game.

 To create a project from a sample or template: